kosnag/NGS_WorldMap/README.md

 - ~~add sorting~~

 ### after ngs release:
-- rejection of php, full js
+- rewrite site to js
 - dark theme
 - add more material markers on map
 - add two more ryuker devices on map
+- modal windows with information about materials, bosses and objects